 Abdullah Jibril Oyekan

-FOSIS general secretary 1965 and President 1967, and chair of The Muslim Editorial board 1968-1970.
+Dr Oyekan was FOSIS general secretary in 1965 and President in 1967.
+He was chair of The Muslim Editorial board 1968-1970.
 A Ph.D holder in Chemical Engineering from the University of London, Dr. Oyekan’s civil service career took him to the Federal Ministries of Industries, Mining, Power and Steel, Education, Works and Housing, Petroleum Resources, as well Defence.
-He also served as Director of Petroleum Resources.
-He has also served on the boards of several government and international organisations, including: the Federal Superphosphate Fertilizer Company; the National Fertilizer Company of Nigeria (NAFCON); the Petroleum Training Institute (PTI); the Federal Airport Authority of Nigeria (FAAN); the African Petroleum Producers Association (APPA); the World Petroleum Congress; the World Energy Conference and the West African Gas Pipeline Project.
+He has served on the boards of several government and international organisations, including: the Federal Superphosphate Fertilizer Company; the National Fertilizer Company of Nigeria (NAFCON); the Petroleum Training Institute (PTI); the Federal Airport Authority of Nigeria (FAAN); the African Petroleum Producers Association (APPA); the World Petroleum Congress; the World Energy Conference and the West African Gas Pipeline Project.

-Salim T S Al-Hassani is President of the Foundation of Science, Technology and Civilisation (UK) and Emeritus Professor of Mechanical Engineering and a Professorial Fellow in Humanities at the university of Manchester.
-Awarded Fellowship of the British Science Association for his work on the promotion of Science within Muslim culture.
+FOSIS alum from the 1970s, Salim T S Al-Hassani is President of the Foundation of Science, Technology and Civilisation (UK), an Emeritus Professor of Mechanical Engineering and a Professorial Fellow in Humanities at the university of Manchester.
+He was awarded Fellowship of the British Science Association for his work on the promotion of Science within Muslim culture.